Bali vs Lombok: An Honest Comparison

 Both islands lack a well-developed public transport network.

-Lombok has a handful of DAMRI bus lines connecting Mataram City with other big towns.
+Lombok has a handful of DAMRI bus lines connecting Mataram City (the capital) with other big towns.

 On both Bali and Lombok, reaching attractions will require private transfers or renting a scooter.